 Well, it depends on your preferences and the location you’re visiting.
 Winter holidays in India can be cold.
 Especially at night, you may need to pack warmer clothes for your travels.
 Summer holidays in India, particularly in Delhi, can be hot and humid during April and June.
-However, the Indian subcontinent is packed with cultural events and festivals.
+However, India is packed with cultural events and festivals.
 So visiting during these months will allow you to take advantage of the country’s many festivities and religious events.

 If you want to see the best of the country during the summer, June is the perfect month for your trip.
 The temperature is balmy in most places, and it is also the peak travel season.
 You can visit the hill towns of north India, such as Nainital and Mount Abu, or trek in the foothills of the Himalayas.
 If you love wildlife, you can visit the national parks of Ranthambore and Jim Corbett.

+India’s monsoon season heralds refreshing showers that breathe life into the landscapes, creating a distinctive ambiance.
 The monsoon season in India is known for bringing heavy rain and flooding to the western ghats.
 If you want to experience the culture and traditions of India without experiencing the monsoon’s wrath, avoid visiting these regions in June.
 The rains can also disrupt air and ground transport.
 In addition, almost all national parks are closed during this period.
 That means that you can’t go on a safari.

 The monsoon season in India lasts from June to September.
 The rainiest months are June and July, although rain tends to subside by August.
-During this time, fewer tourists and hotel rates are much lower.
+During this time, fewer tourists, and hotel rates are much lower.
 However, you’ll need to make good accommodations, so be prepared for this!

 If you can, avoid visiting Cherrapunji during the monsoon season.
 This beautiful town is famous for its natural caves, thriving flora, and fauna.
 Monsoons can cause serious flooding in the town, so avoid them if you can.

 India is one of the most visited countries in the world.
 India is home to some of the most beautiful places.
 And the people who visit there have a wide range of experiences to share with others.
 The warm welcome that Indians offer their foreign visitors has become an integral aspect of Indian tourism.
-And, thats why the slogan “Athithi Devo Bhava”.
+And, that’s why the slogan “Athithi Devo Bhava”.